I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/nf-wdfrequest-wdfrequestgetioqueue.md

 For more information about <b>WdfRequestGetIoQueue</b>, see <a href="https://msdn.microsoft.com/a686ea00-6987-480a-a4ce-892e1efbed87">Obtaining Information About an I/O Request</a>.

-The following code example obtains a handle to the device object that represents the device that a request belongs to.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |